nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete <index>`

-* The index refers to the index number shown in the displayed list.
-For example, when displaying a student list, the command `delete 2` will delete the 2nd student on that list from the entire database.
+* The index refers to the index number shown in the **displayed list**.
+For example, when displaying the **student list**, the command `delete 2` will delete the 2nd **student** in that list from the entire database.

-* The index must be a positive integer 1, 2, 3, …
+* The index must be a positive integer such as 1, 2, 3 etc.

 Examples:
 * `delete 2`